 - Sale of vehicles that are not titled with the seller's name

-The fee for a dealer license in Washington is $750, with a $250 annual renewal fee.
-Dealers in Washington may also obtain dealer plates, which are $33.
+The fee for a dealer license in Washington is $975.
+Your yearly annual renewal fee will be listed on your renewal notice, which you will be mailed about 45 days before your license expires.
+Dealers in Washington may also obtain motor vehicle dealer plates, which are $43 each, per year.

 The following requirements apply to temporary plates for auto dealers and other vehicle businesses: